AbdurRoqeeb/Fordgo-Bike-Sharing-Data-Exploration/README.md

 ## Dataset
-This (data set)[https://video.udacity-data.com/topher/2020/October/5f91cf38_201902-fordgobike-tripdata/201902-fordgobike-tripdata.csv] includes information about individual rides made in a bike-sharing system covering the greater San Francisco Bay area.
+This [data set](https://video.udacity-data.com/topher/2020/October/5f91cf38_201902-fordgobike-tripdata/201902-fordgobike-tripdata.csv) includes information about individual rides made in a bike-sharing system covering the greater San Francisco Bay area.
 The dataset contained 16 columns and 183412 rows.
-I perfomed a preliminary wrangking on the data and the shape of the data became 24 columns and 174952 after data cleaning and feature engineering.
+I perfomed a preliminary wrangling on the data and the shape of the data became 24 columns and 174952 after data cleaning and feature engineering.

 ## Summary of Findings